4.84 from 6 votes

 How to make French Lentil Salad:

-• I used green lentils rather than brown for this French Lentil Salad.
-They take longer to cook than brown but work better in salads because they hold together better after cooking.
+• Green lentils take longer to cook than brown ones, but they work better in salads because they hold together better after cooking.

 Photo of green lentils in glass jar.